 Depending on a California pioneer’s point of view in the mid 19th century, Joaquin Murrieta was described by some as a Mexican Patriot, while others would say he was nothing but a vicious desperado.

-Thought to have been born in either Alamos, Sonora, Mexico or Quillota, Chile in 1829; Joaquin traveled with his older brother, Carlos and his wife, Rosita, to California in 1850 to seek his fortune in the gold fields of California.
+Thought to have been born in either Alamos, Sonora, Mexico, or Quillota, Chile in 1829; Joaquin traveled with his older brother, Carlos, and his wife, Rosita, to California in 1850 to seek his fortune in the goldfields.
 The three immigrants soon set up a small farm and the brothers began to work a claim near Hangtown.
 However, in the same year as their arrival, a Foreign Miners Tax was imposed in California and their Anglo-Saxon neighbors tried to run them off by telling them that it was illegal for Mexicans to hold a claim.
 Reportedly, the Murrieta brothers tried to ignore the threats as long as they could until they were finally forced off their claim.
 Angry and unable to find work, Joaquin turned to a life of crime, along with other disposed foreign miners, who began to prey upon those who had forced them from their claims.

 With posses trailing after them, the bandits were able to avoid the law for several years, killing three lawmen in the process.
 When travel through the goldfields was made nearly impossible by the Five Joaquins, a bounty was placed on Murrieta’s head for $5,000.
-Finally having had enough of the Five Joaquins as well as the rest of the lawlessness in California, its Governor, John Bigler, created the “California Rangers” in May, 1853.
+Finally having had enough of the Five Joaquins as well as the rest of the lawlessness in California, Governor John Bigler created the “California Rangers” in May 1853.
 Lead by former Texas Ranger, Harry Love, their first assignment was to arrest the Five Joaquins.

 On July 25, 1853, the rangers encountered a group of Mexican males near Panoche Pass in San Benito County.
 In the inevitable gunfight that ensued, two of the Mexicans were killed, one of whom was thought to have been Murrieta, and the other — his right-hand man, Manual Garcia.

-As evidence of the outlaws’ deaths, they cut of Garcia’s hand and Murrieta’s head and preserved them in a jar of brandy.
-Seventeen people, including a priest, signed affidavits identifying the head as Murrieta’s and the Rangers involved received the $5,000 reward.
+As evidence of the outlaws’ deaths, they cut off Garcia’s hand and Murrieta’s head and preserved them in a jar of brandy.
+Seventeen people, including a priest, signed affidavits identifying the head as Murrieta’s, and the Rangers involved received the $5,000 reward.

 But not long after he was killed, speculation began to arise that it had not been Murrieta who had been killed, especially when a young woman, who claimed to be his sister, viewed the head and said that it did not have a characteristic scar that her brother had.
 Others began to make reports that Marietta was seen in various places in California after his alleged death.